shanebe/tournament-results/README.md

 - Install Vagrant
 Vagrant is the software that configures the VM and lets you share files between your host computer and the VM's filesystem.
 You can download it from vagrantup.com, <a href="https://www.vagrantup.com/downloads">here</a>.
 Install the version for your operating system.

-- Clone the Vagrant VM COnfiguration from GitHub
+- Clone the Vagrant VM Configuration from GitHub

 > git clone http://github.com/udacity/fullstack-nanodegree-vm fullstack